dabura2010/VPN-Wireguard-GUI-Duckdns/README.md

 $ sudo groupadd docker

-Add your user to the docker group
+Add your user to the docker group:

 $ sudo usermod -aG docker $USER